Q: Should sexual expectations for marriage be discussed in a dating relationship?

-In my upcoming NEW book, Choosing Marriage, I dedicate an entire chapter to “expectations” after surveying over 1,000 single people, and 1,000 married people.
+In my book, Choosing Marriage, I dedicate an entire chapter to “expectations” after surveying over 1,000 single people, and 1,000 married people.

 Expectations about things relating to sex, family, finances are some of the biggest struggles in marriage if they aren’t properly addressed.
 Because let me just say this….according to my survey results, there is a HUGE difference between what single people expect in marriage, and what actually goes down in a marriage relationship.

 There’s SO MUCH WORK TO BE DONE TO PREPARE FOR A LIFELONG COMMITMENT, and getting your expectations right….but if you do it NOW, you can enjoy the process of marriage LATER.

 To sum it up, here’s a brief outline:

 Friendship: Getting to know different people of the opposite sex.

 Dating: Focusing on ONE person you’d like to get to know exclusively and moving through the four seasons of dating (learning about their personality, communication/conflict, spirituality, family, hobbies, strengths and weaknesses, lifestyle, history, etc).